evanxd/sensorweb-london/README.md

-# SensorWeb London Sharing
+# SensorWeb London

-A slide of sharing SensorWeb progress on London Workweek.
+A slide of sharing SensorWeb progress in London Workweek.